sgranade/choicescript_vscode/README.md

 - Rename variables project-wide
 - Snippets to match Choice of Games style rules
 - Italicizing and bolding text
+- Word count that counts only what the player will see

 ## Installation